12

 I didn’t look away.
 I couldn’t.
 There was something intimate about it— something sacred.
 Like watching love in its most fragile form… not loud or showy, but steady and trembling.

 The room had gone still, like it had collectively forgotten how to move.
-And slowly, movement returned— first in whispers, then in shuffles, soft murmurs travelling like wind through a field of marigolds.
+And slowly, movement returned, first in whispers, then in shuffles.

-I opened my mouth to reply but, I couldn't.
-Not immediately.
-Because how do you explain that it didn't feel heroic?
+I opened my mouth to reply but no words came out, because how do you explain that it didn't feel heroic?
 That it wasn't even a decision?
 That I simply... moved.

 Then, through the quiet murmurs, a voice cut through.